jamie-brannan/hundred-days-swift/08__projectSeven/d034__notes.md

 >That guard at the beginning unwraps `detailItem` into itself if it has a value, which makes sure we exit the method if for some reason we didn’t get any data passed into the detail view controller.
 >
->Note: It’s very common to unwrap variables using the same name, rather than create slight variations.
+>Note: **It’s very common to unwrap variables using the same name**, rather than create slight variations.
 In this case we could have used `guard let unwrappedItem = detailItem`, but that isn’t any better.

->
+yup this is what we do often in our code but not always

 >I've tried to make the HTML as clear as possible, but if you don't care for HTML don't worry about it.
-What matters is that there's a Swift string called `    ` that contains everything needed to show the page, and that's passed in to the web view's `loadHTMLString()` method so that it gets loaded.
+What matters is that there's a Swift string called `html` that contains everything needed to show the page, and that's passed in to the web view's `loadHTMLString()` method so that it gets loaded.
 This is different to the way we were loading HTML before, because we aren't using a website here, just some custom HTML.
 >
 >That's it for the detail view controller, it really is that simple.
 However, we still need to connect it to the table view controller by implementing the `didSelectRowAt` method.
 >
->Previously we used the `instantiateViewController()` method to load a view controller from `Main.storyboard`, but in this project `DetailViewController` isn’t in the storyboard – it’s just a free-floating class.
-This makes `didSelectRowAt` easier, because it can load the class directly rather than loading the user interface from a storyboard.
+>Previously we used the `instantiateViewController()` method to load a view controller from `Main.storyboard`, **but in this project `DetailViewController` isn’t in the storyboard** – it’s just a free-floating class.
+>* This makes `didSelectRowAt` easier, because _it can load the class directly rather than loading the user interface from a storyboard._
 >
 >So, add this new method to your `ViewController` class now: